kotiang54/bFGN_model/README.md

 "Boolean Factor Graph Model for Biological Systems: The Yeast Cell-Cycle Network" submitted to the BMC Bioinformatics

-S. Kotiang, and A. Eslami
+by S. Kotiang, and A. Eslami

+For further help see the uploaded ReadMe.txt file